PixllCreations/mini-comp-bot/README.md

 All text that is to be displayed in a discord message, MAY be formatted using Markdown if you want.
 Include all of the styles in the strings and they will be rendered accordingly.
 Here is a helpful markdwon editor that I used: [boom, said markdown editor](https://stackedit.io/app#)

-**Instructions for formatting messages:**
+**Instructions for formatting instructions:**

-The function `formatCompInstructions(...//)` is used to ensure consistent formatting of all mini comp headers.
-You do not have to use this but unless you want to create a specific header, make the modifications inside the aforementioned function directly, since that will be applied to all header from then on out.
+The function `formatCompInstructions(...//)` is used to ensure consistent formatting of all mini challenge headers.
+If you need the challenge instructions to be formatted uniquely for a particular competition, you may leave out the aforementioned function and simply style the instructions how you want; just place that string as the value for the `instructions: string` key.

-**Succcess/Failure messages**
+**Success/Failure messages**

-The `Copmetition.on_____Message:` keys are optional.
-There are two default messages that the bot will send if you do not include a custom response:
+The `copmetition.on_____Message:` keys are optional.
+There are currently two default messages that the bot will send if you do not include a custom response (`src/messages/bot-response.ts`):

 > onSuccessMessage: "✅ Nice work, you're crushing it! 🎉"
 >